jordanlandry/janninscript/README.md

 Welcome to JanninScript, a programming language created in C++ that compiles into C++.
 JanninScript is an extremely basic language that allows you to write code that is easily translated into runnable C++ code.

+### How I got the name

+Years ago, when I was coming up with my GamerTag name, I experimented with modifying certain words, to see if I could come up with something cool.
+I eventually used the word "Ninja", and took the first syllable "nin", and put it after the second syllable "ja", to create Janin, and I added another n to have the spelling feel more correct, so we get Jannin.
+I took this name and combined it with my go to programming language, JavaScript, to get JanninScript.

 ## Included functions and variables

 Functions in JanninScript are written in C++ and added to the top of the build file allowing you to call them.